taborgreat/creative-ideas/plan.md

 Each value has name, value, and inheritable bool.
 If inheritable is true (check mark next to value on front end) then all children will receive the value like hrs in root.
 Can be turned off in further generations so it stops if you don’t need to track further

-need to add in goals, global values(toggle version values),), and schedule.schedule I already built just have to move old code into react components
+FINSIHED need to add in goals, global values(toggle version values),), and schedule.schedule I already built just have to move old code into react components

 Node top third of div is selected node
-Selected node outline
+FINISHED Selected node outline

 Trim ai objects
 Graphic to view